 Examples include: fashion construction, printmaking, painting, contemporary sculpture, drawing the body, introduction to computer animation, photography as an agent of change and digital fabrication.
 You can also take electives from other parts of Massey.
 Check out all options online.

-The Yellow Book programme guide provides more details about all degree content and elective options: creative.massey.ac.nz/ study/first-year-information/
+The Yellow Book programme guide provides more details about all degree content and elective options, download it from: creative.massey.ac.nz/apply